Governance & Ethics Loading...

 - For our 2017 fiscal year, we were pleased to furnish proxy materials to our stockholders via the Internet.
 We believe an e-proxy process expedites stockholders’ receipt of proxy materials while lowering the costs associated with conducting our annual meeting and reducing environmental impact.

 Sears Holdings follows the letter and spirit of all ethics and campaign finance laws on federal, state and local levels with respect to political contributions.
 Our organization maintains a federal political action committee, the Sears Holdings Corporation Political Action Committee, which is funded solely by voluntary contributions from Sears Holdings executive and management personnel, and is regulated by the Federal Election Commission.
 The SHCPAC Board, consisting of Sears Holdings associates, governs SHCPAC and its political contributions.

 Personal Contributions and Volunteer Activity

 Sears Holdings associates have the right, and are encouraged, to participate voluntarily in the political process and make personal contributions.
-Sears Holdings employees must abide by Sears Holdings criteria on political contributions and volunteer activity.
+Sears Holdings employees must abide by Sears Holdings policies on political contributions and volunteer activity.